 Only two islands are inhabited by local: Derawan and Maratua.
-Here is a list of islands with accomodation:
+Here is a list of islands with accommodation:

-This island offers several cheap options, close from each others.
+This island offers several cheap options, close to each other.
 The losmens are basic and on stilts over the water.
 There were 2 new hotels being built on either side of our bungalow.
 More and more of those are planned.

 I’ll still give you the room prices to give you an idea: 180,000IDR for a room with fan / 300,000IDR with air conditioning.